Skip to content

 File uploads

-For a more thorough discussion of file uploads, please consult the file uploads documentation.
+For more information on file uploads, including progress tracking, see the file uploads documentation.

 XHR / fetch submissions